aesara-devs/aesara/doc/tutorial/examples.rst

     A plot of the logistic function, with x on the x-axis and s(x) on the y-axis.

-You want to compute the function :ref:`elementwise
+You want to compute the function :ref:`element-wise
-<libdoc_tensor_elementwise>` on matrices of doubles, which means that
+<libdoc_tensor_elemwise>` on matrices of doubles, which means that
 you want to apply this function to each individual element of the matrix.